zephyr fire crew history

 Crew members must be physically fit to hike into remote areas with equipment and provisions.
 Perform hard labor in hot fire line locations.
 Interested candidates need the following qualifications to be eligible for hire.

 Required Qualifications for Employment Training/Education:

-Completion of I-100, S-130, S-190.
+- Completion of I-100, S-130, S-190, L-180.

-Ability to pass Work Capacity Test at the Arduous Level.
+- Pass Work Capacity Test at the Arduous Level.

-Maintains red card currency.
+- Maintains red card currency.

-S-212 within one year of employment.
+- S-212 within one year of employment.

-NOTE: Online classes for required qualifications for employment of I-100, S-130, S-190 not recommended.
+NOTE: Online classes required to qualify for employment of I-100, S-130, S-190 but not recommended.